PseudoTV/PseudoTV_Live/README.md

 ## What it isn't!

-PseudoTV Live is not an IPTV service, it does not provide media or support IPTV Streams.
-Users are required to supply media scraped to Kodi's library.
+PseudoTV Live is not an IPTV service, it does not provide content or support live streams.
+Users are required to supply media via Kodi library.

 ---